APTx Neuron: A Unified Trainable Neuron Architecture Integrating Activation and Computation: Architecture, Training, and Results

 \subsection{Insights}

 \begin{itemize} \item APTx Neuron-based feedforward neural network converges quickly.
-It surpasses 96\% test accuracy within the first 6 epochs. \item The near-zero training loss from epoch 8 onward suggests that the model has sufficient capacity to fully learn the MNIST data distribution. \item Despite a higher number of parameters per neuron, the overall architecture remains compact and efficient. \item The use of trainable non-linearities (APTx Neuron) enables superior representational power and dynamic learning behavior. \end{itemize}
+It surpasses $96\%$ test accuracy within the first 6 epochs. \item The training accuracy reached $99.81\%$ by epoch 20, indicating strong fitting capacity on the MNIST training set. \item Despite a higher number of parameters per neuron, the overall architecture remains compact and efficient. \item The use of trainable non-linearities (APTx Neuron) enables superior representational power and dynamic learning behavior. \end{itemize}